 The Nominating and Corporate Governance Committee identifies nominees for director, and considers recommendations from other members of the Board, officers and employees of CoStar and other sources that the Nominating and Corporate Governance Committee deems appropriate, which may include professional search firms.
-The Nominating and Corporate Governance Committee will also consider Board nominees suggested by stockholders if such recommendations are submitted timely, and include the required information specified in our By-Laws, as described under "Stockholder Proposals and Nominations for Directors for the 2024 Annual Meeting of Stockholders" below.
+Ms. Brunner was initially recommended to the Nominating and Corporate Governance Committee by a current director.
+The Nominating and Corporate Governance Committee will also consider Board nominees suggested by stockholders if such recommendations are submitted timely, and include the required information specified in our By-Laws, as described under "Stockholder Proposals and Nominations for Directors for the 2025 Annual Meeting of Stockholders" below.
 The Company may require any proposed nominee to furnish other information as reasonably required to determine eligibility to serve as a director of the Company, including information regarding the proposed nominee's independence.
 There is no difference in the manner by which the Nominating and Corporate Governance Committee evaluates prospective nominees for director based on the source from which the individual was first identified.

 When evaluating nominees for director, the Nominating and Corporate Governance Committee considers, among other things, an individual's business experience and skills, background, independence, judgment, integrity and ability to commit sufficient time and attention to the activities of the Board, as well as the absence of any potential conflicts with the Company's interests.
 If the nominee is a director standing for reelection, that individual's past contribution, engagement and commitment to CoStar are also considered.
 The Nominating and Corporate Governance Committee evaluates the totality of the merits of each prospective nominee that it considers and does not establish minimum qualifications or attributes.
-Candidates are evaluated within the context of the perceived needs of the Board as a whole, so that the members of the Board, collectively, will possess the necessary skills, experience and background.
-While the Nominating and Corporate
+Candidates are evaluated within the context of the perceived needs of the Board as a whole, so that the members of the

-Governance Committee does not have a formal policy with respect to diversity, it believes that it is important that Board members represent diverse viewpoints and seeks to achieve a diversity of occupational and personal backgrounds on the Board.
-Accordingly, the Nominating and Corporate Governance Committee is committed to including diverse candidates whenever conducting a search for new Board members.
-The Nominating and Corporate Governance Committee assesses the effectiveness of its approach toward maintaining and encouraging diversity on the Board through ongoing, informal feedback from Board members.
+Board, collectively, will possess the necessary skills, experience and background.
+While the Nominating and Corporate Governance Committee does not have a formal policy with respect to diversity, it believes that it is important that Board members represent diverse viewpoints and seeks to achieve a diversity of occupational and personal backgrounds on the Board.
+Accordingly, the Nominating and Corporate Governance Committee aims to include diverse candidates whenever conducting a search for new Board members.
+The Nominating and Corporate Governance Governance Committee assesses the effectiveness of its approach toward maintaining and encouraging diversity on the Board through ongoing, informal feedback from Board members.